-'She refused to convert to Islam,' 84 days on, kidnapped schoolgirl remains in captivity
+'She refused to convert to Islam,' 85 days on, kidnapped schoolgirl remains in captivity

 Visit to Dapchi

 Ten days ago, I visited Rebecca in Dapchi.
-No other journalist had ever come to see Rebecca, so she was surprised when I showed up at her doorstep and even more surprised when she learned I had traveled more than 2,000 miles from Senegal to see her.
+Rebecca says no other journalist had ever come to see her, so she was surprised when I showed up at her doorstep and even more surprised when she learned I had traveled more than 2,000 miles from Senegal to see her.

 We exchanged pleasantries as I set up my camera.
 She sat on a low wooden stump.
 A young woman could be heard in the back pounding yam in a mortar, she had a baby tightly strapped to her back with a colorful cloth.